mmastrac/linktime/link-section/docs/PREAMBLE.md

 The typed section may be accessed as a slice of the type at zero cost if desired.

+A typed section can be created from either `static` or `const` items.

+For `const` items: a copy of the `const` is materialized at link time, while the constant itself remains available for use as a constant in `const` contexts.

+For `static` items: the static is stored directly in the link section.

 `fn` items are special-cased and stored as function pointers in the typed section.